Leadership as the Catalytic Force Behind Workforce Reengagement

 When determining how to use their energy, individuals can choose to be proactive, reactive, or inactive.

 “Proactive” employees choose to expend energy in a positive way.
-The varying degrees of how that is exhibited can be described as wilfully complying, being enrolled, and fully committed.
+The varying degrees of how that is exhibited can be described as willfully complying, being enrolled, and fully committed.

 “Reactive” employees choose to use their energy to oppose or argue against change.
 Again, there are three varying degrees: grudgingly compliant, resisting, and motivated to get even.